Viologen: Redox properties

 The electron transfer is fast because the redox process induces little structural change.
-The redox is highly reversible.
+The redox is reversible.
 These reagents are relatively inexpensive among redox-active organic compounds.
 They are convenient colorimetric reagents for biochemical redox reactions.

 Redox couple for viologen.
 The 2+ species on the left is colorless, the 1+ species on the right is deep blue or red, depending on the identity of R.

 Research

 Their tendency to form host–guest complexes is key to the molecular machines recognized by the 2016 Nobel Prize in Chemistry.

 Structure of a rotaxane that has a cyclobis(paraquat-p-phenylene) (green), a macrocyclic bis(viologen.

 Viologens are used in the negative electrolytes of some experimental flow batteries.
 Viologens have been modified to optimize their performance in such batteries, e.g. by incorporating them into redox-active polymers.

-Viologen catalysts have been reported to have the potential to oxidize glucose and other carbohydrates catalytically in a mildly alkaline solution, which makes direct carbohydrate fuel cells possible.
+Viologen catalysts have been reported to oxidize glucose and other carbohydrates catalytically in a mildly alkaline solution, which makes direct carbohydrate fuel cells possible.